Writing

 Sailing club #3

-For a compact 28mm, the Voigtlander is worth it.
-Small enough that you stop thinking about whether to bring it.
+For such a compact 28mm, the Voigtlander is more than worth it — small enough that you stop wondering whether to bring it with you.

 Around Floisvos